Feinoko/signup_form/memo.md

 problems/bugs to fix:
 ------------------
-#1 : fullname validation : when empty, regex error msg appears instead of 'required field'
+#1 :
 #2 : refactor logic of validation : disable button unless form is validated.
 If hover on disabled button, show error msgs. validate input on blur, if error then remove warning style + input value on focus
-#3 :
+#3 : event listener is added each time input is set in focus

 Stashed tasks (put on backburner to keep focused on current task)
 ==========
-#1 :
+#1 : change fullname input on validation fctions checkForLettersOnly and checkfullname
-#2 : add 'name' attribute to inputs
+#2 :
 #3 :
 ==========